catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/install.rst

 --------------------

-The following guide will take you through the process of setting up a virtual instance inside windows powershell and installing the necessary tools for interacting with your project on the Catalyst Cloud.
-There are some prerequisites that you need to have before we start however:
+The following guide will take you through the process of setting up a virtual environment inside of your windows powershell, and installing the necessary tools for interacting with your project on the Catalyst Cloud.
+Before we can start, there are some prerequisites that you need to have:

-- You must have a version of python3 installed and accessible from your powershell's active path.
+- You must have a version of python3 installed and accessible from your windows powershell active path.
 - You need to have downloaded a version of `microsoft visual studio`_ 14 or above and ensured that you have installed the optional C++ tools with it, or else some of the commands further down in this tutorial will not function correctly.

 .. _microsoft visual studio: https://visualstudio.microsoft.com/visual-cpp-build-tools/

-To start, you will need to open your windows powershell instance and navigate to a directory that you want to hold your virtual environment and various other files in.
+To start, you will need to open windows powershell and navigate to a directory that you want to hold your virtual environment and various other files in.
 After this is done we are going to install pip using the following:

 .. code-block:: powershell

+  # Navigate to your new folder
   $ cd .\CLI-folder\

+  # Download and install pip
-  $ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+  $ curl "https://bootstrap.pypa.io/get-pip.py" -o get-pip.py
-  $ python get-pip.py
+  $ python .\get-pip.py

 We then install the python virtual environment package using pip and create our new virtual environment.
+In this example, we call our virtual environment "ccloud" but this name is arbitrary and you can use whichever name you want.

 .. code-block:: powershell

   $ pip install virtualenv
-  $ python virtualenv ccloud
+  $ virtualenv ccloud

 Once we have created our new virtual environment, we are going to activate it and install our command line tools.